-Mobile devices, such as iPads and/or tablets, can be used in the classroom for students to record results, take photos/videos or simply as a behaviour management technique.
+Mobile devices, such as iPads and/or tablets, can be used in the classroom for students to record results, take photos/videos, or simply as a behavior management technique.
 Plus, incorporating educational programmes such as Quizalize into your lesson plans is also a great way to make formative assessments fun and engaging.

 6. Behaviour management

-Noisy, disruptive classrooms do no encourage a productive learning environment, therefore developing an atmosphere of mutual respect through a combination of discipline and reward can be beneficial for both you and your students.
+Noisy, disruptive classrooms do not encourage a productive learning environment, therefore developing an atmosphere of mutual respect through a combination of discipline and reward can be beneficial for both you and your students.

 7. Professional development

 Engaging in regular professional development programmes is a great way to enhance teaching and learning in your classroom.

 With educational policies constantly changing it is extremely useful to attend events where you can gain inspiration from other teachers and academics.
 It’s also a great excuse to get out of the classroom and work alongside other teachers just like you!